SystemsApproach/security/infra.rst

-   used to absorb flash crowds of legitimate traffic: a* Content Distribution Network (CDN). *The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many widely distributed servers.
+   used to absorb flash crowds of legitimate traffic: a* Content Distribution Network (CDN). *The idea is to replicate content (whether it's a movie or a critical piece of infrastructure metadata) across many widely-distributed servers.
 As long as the aggregate capacity of these servers is greater than the aggregate capacity of the botnet, content remains available.
 This notion of* aggregate *capacity generalizes beyond servers responding to GET